utep-cs-systems-courses/project2-buzblink-FellowHashbrown/project/README.md

   just the meme part:
   * *Never gonna give you up, never gonna let you down, never gonna run around and desert you*
-  * Both the greend and red LEDs are dimmed to 25% in this state as well
+  * Both the green and red LEDs are dimmed to 25% in this state as well

 * When you press SW4, all sounds stop playing and the LEDs move into a pattern of going through the binary numbers from 0 to 3.